ouo-anime/ouo-anime/README.md

 <!-- About Me -->
 # Hello, I'm ExILIT 👋
-⚡ I’m currently learning Java.
+⚡ I’m currently learning Phyton.

 > Let the once so-called "good" pass. <br>
 The future is still in sight.